daniel-thomson/nzhts/input/pagecontent/index.md

+## IG Purpose

-This FHIR IG contains the terminology artefacts from the [New Zealand Health Terminology service](https://www.tewhatuora.govt.nz/health-services-and-programmes/digital-health/terminology-service/) so it can be included as a dependency in other Implementation guides to include NZHTS content.
-It is automatically generated from the NZHTS FHIR API.
+This FHIR IG contains the terminology artefacts from the [New Zealand Health Terminology service](https://www.tewhatuora.govt.nz/health-services-and-programmes/digital-health/terminology-service/) so it can be included as a dependency in other Implementation guides using NZHTS mastered terminology.
+It is  generated from the NZHTS FHIR API.

+## Version

 {% include cross-version-analysis.xhtml %}

+## Dependencies

 {% include dependency-table.xhtml %}